lana-20/singleton-factory-patterns-webdriver/README.md

 It's worth noting that while the Singleton pattern can be very useful in certain circumstances, it's also often considered an anti-pattern if not used carefully.
 It can introduce global state into an application, which can lead to code that's hard to reason about and bugs that are hard to track down.
 Therefore, it's important to understand the implications of using this pattern and to use it judiciously.

+# How are WebDriver instantiation and the Singleton pattern related in the context of test automation scripts?

+In the context of test automation scripts, WebDriver instantiation and the Singleton pattern are related in the following way:

+When writing test automation scripts, we often need to create an instance of the WebDriver class to interact with the web browser.
+However, it is important to ensure that there is only one instance of the WebDriver throughout the execution of the tests.
+This is where the Singleton pattern comes into play.

+By implementing the WebDriver class as a Singleton, we can guarantee that there is only one instance of the WebDriver class created and used across multiple test cases or test suites.
+This is particularly useful when running tests in parallel or when multiple test classes need to interact with the same browser instance.

+The Singleton pattern ensures that all the test cases or test suites share the same WebDriver instance, preventing unnecessary overhead and potential conflicts that might arise from having multiple WebDriver instances.

+By using the Singleton pattern in the context of test automation scripts, we can:

+- Control access to the WebDriver instance and ensure that there is only one instance throughout the test execution.
+- Avoid unnecessary instantiation of WebDriver objects, which can improve performance and reduce resource usage.
+- Facilitate parallel execution of tests by ensuring that all tests share the same WebDriver instance.

+Overall, the Singleton pattern is a valuable addition to a test automation framework when it comes to managing the instantiation and usage of the WebDriver class.
+It helps maintain consistency, control access, and optimize resource utilization.

 # Singleton Pattern Use for WebDriver - explanation, pros, cons, code sample in Python

 The Singleton pattern is a design pattern that restricts the instantiation of a class to a single instance.
 This pattern is particularly useful in scenarios where exactly one object is needed to coordinate actions across the system.
 In the context of using WebDriver for automation, the Singleton pattern can be used to ensure that only one WebDriver instance is created throughout the execution of the automation script.
 This can help manage resources more effectively and avoid potential issues with multiple WebDriver instances.